g-tumwesigye/news_blog/README.md

 # NewsPulse Flutter Mobile App

 **NewsPulse** is a mobile application built using Flutter that provides real-time news updates.
-The app fetches breaking news headlines and articles from [NewsAPI](https://newsapi.org/) and displays them in an engaging and user-friendly interface.
-It features multiple screens, including a welcome page, a news feed, and detailed article views.
+The app fetches news articles from [NewsAPI](https://newsapi.org/) and displays them in an engaging and user-friendly interface.

 ## Features